As we age, our skin can begin to look tired and dull, which is why many women have turned to medical aesthetics treatments.

 During the second half of the course, you will have hands-on training in an educational setting.
 We have a dedicated team that works to schedule clients for you to work on to gain real-world experience.
 Our experienced instructors will be by your side to offer personalized instruction in an intimate setting and to answer any questions you might have about the industry.

-By the end of the course, you will feel comfortable and confident in your skills as a cosmetic laser tech as you will be prepared to work in any medical setting!
+By the end of the course, you will feel comfortable and confident in your skills and be prepared for a career as a cosmetic laser tech in any medical setting!